dps923/winter2017/assignments/a6-query-itunes-store.md

 There are a number of programming tasks that must be done:
 1. Create the new controller class
-2. Configure it for use with Core Data and our app architecture (in other words, the Model class)
+2. Configure it for initialize/load, and for use with the model class
-3. Write the initialization code
-4. Write the code that will render the data in the table view
+3. Configure it in the app delegate and the storyboard
 <br>

 #### Create the new controller class